-This subsection provides that no stamp duty will be chargeable under the 'LEASE' (2) head of charge in Schedule 1 on any instrument to which this section applies.
+This subsection provides that no Stamp Duty will be chargeable under the (2) 'LEASE' head of charge in Schedule 1 on any instrument to which this section applies.

-This subsection provides that the section applies to a lease for a term of not less than (3) six years and not greater than 35 years, where the lease is in respect of lands which are used exclusively for farming on a commercial basis and with a view to the realisation of profits.
+This subsection provides that the section applies to a lease for a term of (3) not less than six years and not greater than 35 years, where the lease is in respect of lands which are used exclusively for farming on a commercial basis and with a view to the realisation of profits.

-This subsection provides that, for the purposes of the section, the lessee must be a (4) farmer who:
+Paragraph (a) of the new subsection (4) provides that, for the purposes of (4) the section, the lessee must be an individual who: